 Out-Layers – Seoul 2018

-In the set of artwork, ‘Out-Layers – Seoul 2018‘, the artist visualizes the live data of selfie-related texts in the public post of Selfie using the hashtag #셀카 in Instagram – ‘셀카’ is pronounced as ‘Selca’ and means ‘Selfie’ in Korean.
-The algorithm set in the datacook site looks for the Korean words that are associated with five kinds of emotions and thoughts exposed in the Korean selfies in social media then visualizes into five colors of stripes: daily – green, travel – blue, emotions – yellow, appearance – pink, and promotion – orange.
+In the set of artwork, ‘Out-Layers – Seoul 2018‘, the artist visualizes the live data of selfie-related texts in the public post of Selfie using the hashtag #셀카 in Instagram – ‘Selfie’ in Korean.
+The algorithm is designed at the datacook.org site.

 To explore this idea and being true to myself being an artist instead of being a scientist, I’ve narrowed down the selfie posts that only uses a Korean hashtag, ‘셀카’ and thematically analyzed their texts.
-With technical supports by datacook, I’ve got live data from Instagram with ‘셀카’ hashtag.
-As I assumed, the texts were mostly in Korean.
+With technical supports by datacook.org, I’ve got live data from Instagram with ‘셀카’ hashtag.
+The texts were mostly in Korean.
 These texts were revealing loneliness, happiness, travel excitements, weather sentimental, beautiful moment and selfs, daily moments.
-For following year, I have worked on the live data work that accompanied by a wearable by prototyping mutiple versions and here present, ‘Out-layers-Seoul 2018‘.
+For following year, I have worked on the live data work that accompanied by a wearable by prototyping multiple versions and here present, ‘Out-layers-Seoul 2018‘.

 Visitors to the exhibition told me that somehow they feel connected with others as they watch how these color stripes are being updated while generating these subtle different patterns as time passes.
 I told them that just like the wearable piece, we share and wear other’s emotion on us. – Younghui Kim, Nov 2018